lWoHvYe/extra-java-module-info/README.md

 [Full Java Module System Project Setup](https://github.com/jjohannes/gradle-project-setup-howto/tree/java_module_system) is a full-fledged Java Module System project setup using these plugins.
 [<img src="https://onepiecesoftware.github.io/img/videos/15-3.png" width="260">](https://www.youtube.com/watch?v=uRieSnovlVc&list=PLWQK2ZdV4Yl2k2OmC_gsjDpdIBTN0qqkE)

+# Notices

+This plugin only support jars in gradle repo, that in .m2 repo is unsupported!

 # How to use this plugin

 This plugin allows you to add module information to a Java library that does not have any.